zabirazreen/zabirazreen/README.md

 ![Aspiring Data Scientist](https://www.creatopy.com/blog/wp-content/uploads/2016/06/images-for-banner-ads.png)

 # Hi there 👋, I'm Zabir Azreen
 I'm Zabir, and currently a sophomore at UCLA.
-I really enjoy learning python and do personal project such as Machine Learning and Data Modelling.
+I really enjoy learning python and do personal project such as Machine Learning and Data Modelling. <br />
 📫 How to reach me: zabirazreen@gmail.com

 ## Skills and Experience